 Among animal advocates, Chicago is considered a national leader when it comes to protecting the pets that give us so much joy and companionship.

 A first of its kind data sharing relationship negotiated by Clerk Mendoza with the Illinois Secretary of State’s Office is helping to make sure ALL Chicago motorists pay their fair share.

 “By collecting and confirming VIN data, we not only have a means of transitioning to Year-Round Sales, but also a way to prevent fraud and find those people who have not been paying their fair share of the Wheel Tax.” –Susana Mendoza

-Added fraud prevention features like individual make, model, VIN# and license plate number, essentially making stolen stickers a thing of the past, as they would now be useless to would-be thieves.
+Added fraud prevention features like individual make, model, VIN# and license plate number, essentially made stolen stickers a thing of the past, as they would now be useless to would-be thieves.

-Fraud prevention feature and collaboration with the Secretary of State’s Office delivered more than $4.5 million in new, sustainable annual revenue, which is dedicated to maintaining and improving City streets and alleys.
+Improvements in technology, additional fraud prevention features and collaboration with the Secretary of State’s Office delivered more than $4.5 million in new, sustainable annual revenue, which is dedicated to maintaining and improving City streets and alleys.

 Calling the Office of the Chicago City Clerk was once a frustrating customer service experience that often yielded no results for the caller.
 That all changed when Clerk Mendoza created the Office’s first-ever customer call center.
 The results were immediate.
 In only 31 days, customer service specialists answered nearly 40,000 calls from Chicago motorists with wait times of just seconds.

-Clerk Mendoza has cut annual overtime spending in the Office by 70 percent.
+Clerk Mendoza cut annual overtime spending in the Office by 70 percent.

 “We hear a lot of talk about doing more with less and my Office is doing just that.
 Since 2002, the Office of the City Clerk staff has been reduced from 141 employees to fewer than 100.
 That is a 30 percent reduction in full-time employees.” –Susana Mendoza